 You’ll see rows of pineapple growing happily (along the ground!), learning that these plants can take up to two years to mature.
 Suddenly you’ll have a new appreciation when these fruits appear on your fruit platter the next morning – as well as having a fun fact to share with friends and family when you return home.

-This connection with the land and with your food is just one way of slowing things down at Savasi.
-Gain a newfound awe and wonder for every meal you enjoy – knowing someone planted, watered, nurtured, harvested and prepared this nourishment for both your body and soul.
-It’s also one way we show hospitality, through the care of well-prepared, delicious and wholesome meals.
+This connection with the land and with your food is just one way of slowing things down at Savasi and appreciating that food is about more than just sustanence.
+We aim to help guests gain a newfound sense of awe and wonder from the dining experience – knowing someone planted, watered, nurtured, harvested and prepared this nourishment for both your body and soul.
+It’s also one way we share our hospitality, through the care of well-prepared, delicious and wholesome meals.

 This way of life is one that Fiji and Fijians do so effortlessly and naturally, a reminder that we can all benefit from examining our relationship with food and championing locally made, and sourced, wherever possible.